ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/04-BASHBasics.md

 ### The Utility and Components of BASH

-To many beginning programmers it can seem like BASH is a big black box, which can make it difficult to get started with BASH programming.
+To many beginning programmers BASH can appear intimidating, which can make it difficult to get started with BASH programming.
 But there are just a few componenets of BASH that we need to know to understand how BASH integrates with the computer system.

 ![Components of the Computer with Shell](../fig/diagram3-terminal-and-shell.png){: width="800" }
 *[Image source][componentsBASH]*